Web Accessibility Compliance Boosts SEO

 Google has emerged as a gatekeeper within our digitally-driven business climate.
 If a site doesn’t grab Google’s attention, that means lots of lost traffic.
-A recent article in Search Engine Journal reported that sites which appear on the first page of a Google search receive, on average, 91.5 percent of the traffic share.
+A recent article from Backlinko reported that the top 3 of search results get 54.4% of all clicks, while websites on the second page of Google search results get only .63%.

 This means that in the current climate, websites need to be accessible to the major search engines -- just as they need to be accessible to people with disabilities.
 Structuring a site to align with what Google looks for in determining listing order on a Search Engine Results Page (SERP) is a critical business imperative.

 Many of the factors that fuel Search Engine Optimization are also essential for ADA Web accessibility compliance.

 Here’s a short list of reasons why and how SEO and ADA web accessibility best practices converge to enhance both objectives: